 Prohibited AI Practices Under the EU AI Act

-Complete list of AI practices banned by the EU AI Act — social scoring, manipulative AI, real-time biometric surveillance, and more.
+Complete list of AI practices banned by the EU AI Act — social scoring, manipulative AI, real-time biometric surveillance, and the two new prohibitions added in 2026.
 Understand what's prohibited and why.

 Article 5 of the EU AI Act (Regulation 2024/1689) draws a hard line.
 Certain uses of artificial intelligence are considered so fundamentally incompatible with EU values — human dignity, non-discrimination, democracy, and the rule of law — that they are banned outright, regardless of any safeguards a provider or deployer might put in place.